MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

     ![Choose an instance)](media/choose-instance-pc.PNG "Choose an instance")

-## 6 steps to authoring in the PC application
+## Six steps to authoring in the PC application
-You always start the authoring process for a guide in the PC application.
+Always start the authoring process for a guide in the PC application.
 Use the PC application to:
-1. Create the guide
+1. Create the guide.
-2. Choose an alignment method
+2. Choose an alignment method.
-3. Add the structure (the tasks)
+3. Add the structure (the tasks).
-4. Add the steps included in each task
+4. Add the steps included in each task.
-5. Write the short text for each step
+5. Write the short text for each step.
-6. Assign assets to support the steps
+6. Assign assets to support the steps.

 ## A note about saving in Guides
 The PC Authoring app and the HoloLens app are connected through the cloud, where your guide files and assets are stored.
 When you author a guide, all changes are saved on both the PC and HoloLens.
 This makes it easy to switch between devices.
 Autosave checks for changes every 4 seconds.

-For public preview, there are a few things to be aware of when syncing devices:
+For this preview release, there are a few things to be aware of when syncing devices:
 - As a best practice, always select **Refresh** before making edits on a guide when you switch between devices.
-This ensures you have the latest version of that file from the other device.
+This ensures that you have the latest version of that file from the other device.
-- If the same version of the guide is open on the PC and HoloLens, the app will automatically refresh when it detects that you've made a change in the other app.
-For example, if you have a guide open on HoloLens and add a new step on the PC, the guide will automatically refresh on HoloLens.
-You may notice the refresh process.
+- If the same version of the guide is open on both the PC and HoloLens, the app automatically refreshes when it detects that you've made a change in the other app.
+For example, if you have a guide open on HoloLens and add a new step in the PC application, the guide
+automatically refreshes on HoloLens.
+You might notice the refresh process.
-- When adding text in the PC application, the auto publish only activates when you click outside the text box.
-If you add text to a step and keep your cursor in the text box and then make a change on HoloLens, you’ll lose the text you created on the PC when it updates with the changes from HoloLens.
+- When you add text to the guide in the PC application, the auto publish only activates when you click outside the text box.
+If you add text to a step, keep your cursor in the text box, and then make a change on HoloLens, you’ll lose the text you created on the PC when it updates with the changes from HoloLens.
 This issue will be addressed in our next release.

 ## Create a new guide